What is the food of Algeria?

 The staple food from Algeria is Couscous, a semolina-based pasta usually served with a meat and vegetable stew.
 However, the food of Algeria is so much more than couscous – this is an exciting cuisine, incredibly tasty and full of flavour.

-This dish would be on my top favourite foods of Algeria list, we enjoyed it a few times during our visit.
 Rechta is a traditional Algerian dish prepared with thin noodles and chicken broth with vegetables.
-The simplicity of this dish is what we enjoyed the most, yet the broth packs loads of flavour.
+We enjoyed this dish’s simplicity the most, yet the broth packs loads of flavour.

 The noodles are quite delicate and light, while the broth is made with chicken, onions, garlic, oil, chickpeas, ras el hanout (a blend of many spices), cinnamon, and root vegetables.